frontenddogma/web-development-glossary/manuscript/i.md

 : A process of design applied to products that are to be manufactured through techniques of mass production.
 Its key characteristic is that design is separated from manufacture: The creative act of determining and defining a product’s form and features takes place in advance of the physical act of making a product, which consists purely of repeated, often automated, replication and distinguishes industrial design from craft-based design.&nbsp;[†](#w-industrial-design)

 Infinite scrolling
-: The dynamic loading of additional web page content, usually when a user starts scrolling, so that it seems as if one could scroll indefinitely.
+: The dynamic loading of additional web page content, usually when a user starts scrolling, so that it seems as if they could scroll indefinitely.
 Infinite scrolling can be problematic from a user perspective if there is useful or important information at the end of a page that cannot be reached because of the continued adding of content.

 Information Architecture
 : The structural design of shared information environments; the art and science of organizing and labeling websites, intranets, online communities, and software to support usability and findability; and an emerging community of practice focused on bringing principles of design, architecture, and information science to the digital landscape.
 Typically, IA involves a model or concept of information that is used and applied to activities which require explicit details of complex information systems.
 These activities include library systems and database development.&nbsp;[†](#w-ia)